oconnor663/jacko.io/posts/snooze.md

 [^unaliased]: Related to that, Rust knows that no part of an object is borrowed
     at the point where we `drop` it.

-Similarly, another way to deadlock with the non-async `foo` is to _pause_ the thread it's running on.
+Another way to deadlock with the non-async `foo` is to _pause_ the thread it's running on.
 The Windows docs [warn us about this too][suspendthread]: "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
 The classic cause of these problems Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can realistically do to protect itself from this, so the general rule is "Don't pause threads."